 NEW!
 Roofing Services Requirements Consumers have the right to cancel a roofing contract within three (3) days after a claim is denied by the insurance company.
 Roofing contractors whose work is covered by insurance will need to include specific language in their contracts to this effect.

 FYI - Just because a contractor list a local business address does not mean they will remain until the work is completed.
 Many contractors may set up a short term business location at an office building with a month-to-month lease, as well as, use their building management's telephone services; or their street address provided to you may be for a rented mail box; check the license plate on vehicle; and research the contact information on the internet.

 You may check the complaint history of a contractor by contacting our office.
 The Board may take disciplinary action for law violations and these cases are posted online.
 Complaint cases with an "OPEN" status (those still under investigation) are not listed on the website, as well as dismissed complaints.

 The Department compiles a list of complaints with disciplinary action for all the the Regulatory Boards in their monthy and archived activity reports.
-In addition, the Board has provided a list showing actions from formal hearings (overseen by an Administrative Law Judge) with revoked and license supensions.
+In addition, the Board provides a list showing actions from formal hearings (cases overseen by an Administrative Law Judge) with revoked and license supensions.
 Various lists have been compiled below for your convenience, as follows:

 This is a ist of "formal" action taken by the Board after the case has been closed.
 Decisions by the Board on open complaint cases cannot be listed until after the Board conducts a formal hearing pursuant the Uniform Administrative Procedures.
 This information is also included on the "Disciplinary Actions" on the website.

 List of contractors (similar to "Buyer Beware" list) who have failed to respond in good faith to consumer complaints during the mediation process.
 This program with the Consumer Affairs Divison may also forward to the Board to take disciplinary action for contractors failing to make repairs.